Restricting Voltage Deviation of DC Microgrids with Critical and Ordinary Nodes: A Generalized Consensus Approach: Simulation examples

-Moreover, we can see that the average voltage of critical nodes can always be regulated to the rated value of 380V (see Fig. \ref{fig:cri_comprised}\subref{fig:V_cri_comprised}), and current sharing for ordinary nodes can also be achieved (see Fig. \ref{fig:cri_comprised}\subref{fig:Ipu_cri_comprised}), both independent of the choices of $\theta$ and $\omega$.
+Moreover, we can see that the average voltage of critical nodes can always be regulated to the rated value of 380V (see Fig. \ref{fig:cri_comprised}(a)), and current sharing for ordinary nodes can also be achieved (see Fig. \ref{fig:cri_comprised}(b)), both independent of the choices of $\theta$ and $\omega$.